Dr Mathias Seiter

-Dr Mathias Seiter is Principal Lecturer and the Subject Area Lead for History.
+Dr Mathias Seiter is Principal Lecturer in History and Associate Head (Academic) for the School of Area Studies, History, Politics, and Literature.
 He joined the University of Portsmouth in 2010, having previously taught at the University of Southampton.
 His research focuses on German and Central European history during the long nineteenth century.

 His research interests centre on liminal spaces such as port towns and borderlands as well as on identity formation, nation building, and German-Jewish history.
 Both of his current research projects combine questions of identity and liminality.
 The first explores the complex identities of Jewish minorities living in contested borderlands of the German Empire.
 A second project focuses on German naval towns and seaports between 1871 and 1918.
 It assesses the interplay and connectedness of various identities which existed within these port towns and how these identities manifested themselves in urban culture and spaces.